jirik/ol3/munimap/README.md

 * Run `make check-deps` to ensure that basic dependencies are OK.
 * Run `npm install` to install NodeJS deps.
 Errors related to node-gyp and slimmerjs are not crucial.

-## Extend API
+## Extend and limit API
-* Manually tag non-API methods you want to use with @api, e.g. ol.extent.createOrUpdateFromCoordinate.
+* Manually tag non-API methods you want to use with @api, e.g. `ol.extent.createOrUpdateFromCoordinate`.
+* Change default values of @define variables in `munimap/config/ol.json`, e.g. `ol.ENABLE_DOM`.

 ## Generate externs
 * Run `node ./tasks/generate-externs.js ./munimap/build/ol.externs.js`